ChristoGrab/ChristoGrab/README.md

 - 🌱 I'm thrilled to announce that I just graduated from App Academy's intensive full-stack Software Engineering course!
 - 🧑‍💻 I'm currently working on fleshing out my capstone project, a full-stack web app based off of popular site Etsy, but set in the comically grim Warhammer 40K universe.
 - 👀 Some of my many interests outside software include History, Traveling, Science Fiction, Theatre, Cooking, Astronomy, Video Games, and on and on the list goes!
+- 🎭 Before switching focuses to pursue my passion for software, I was an actor in New York.
+I performed in dozens of plays, indie films, and even a couple of voice-over spots.
 - <a href="https://ChristoGrab.github.io/">Check out my portfolio!</a>

 ## Current Tech Stacks